Warp

 What this tier adds

-Starting tier with core terminal features, limited cloud agent access, and limited Warp Drive collaboration.
+Starting tier with core terminal features, Warp Agent CLI access, limited cloud agents, and pay-as-you-go credits for extra usage.

 Build